icebert04/icebert04.github.io/_posts/2018-2-7-let's-ride.md

 ---
 ![Let's Ride](/images/Let's Ride 7.jpg)

-My weekends are compose of morning swims and Internet only.
-And when I go to my Facebook, I see some of my friends riding their big bike to a far away place.
+My weekends are compose of morning swims and Internet browsing only.
+And when I go to my Facebook, I see some of my friends riding their big bike to a place that I've never seen before.
 And then I go like... hhhmmm, I wish I could do that.
 But that weekend passed and another one went by and still I see them riding their bikes.
 This time, I was thinking... maybe I should get one.